DePaul University Global Conversations

 Colleagues in Nottingham Business School (NBS) ran its session on "Inclusiveness, safety and resilience for supporting sustainable cities and communities" together with ICESI Business School in Cali (CO).
 Session moderators were Ofelia Palermo (NBS), Euan Hague and Gian Mario Besana (DePaul), Lina Sofia Valenzuela Dow and Maria del Pilar Acosta (Kairos Observatory for Corporate Sustainability, Universidad ICESI).

 NTU students, together with their colleagues from Chicago and Cali, discussed opportunities and challenges to reaching sustainable development goals, specifically those tied to inclusiveness, safety, and resilience.
-Cases from participants' national and regional contexts, and from their study and travelling experience were used as examples for raising awareness on the potential that sustainability driven initiatives can still explore.
+Cases from participants' national and regional contexts, and from their study and travelling experiences were used as examples for raising awareness of the potential that sustainability driven initiatives can still explore.
 The need for forging impactful and creative partnerships between local authorities and relevant stakeholders was acknowledged as important across the board.
 Insights on the importance of being pragmatic, culturally aware, and having institutions that lead by example emerged as key points for reflection.

 In a Spanish-English conversation setting, the collaboration with ICESI offered the possibility of considering the fast-developing sustainable communities in Colombia, enabling students to win physical and linguistic borders.